fardinbarashi/PsTo-do/README.md

         Example: This is a Certification

     TeamsChannelIncomingWebhook
-        Purpose: Team channel Incoming Webhook associated with the object, can not be null
+        Purpose: Team channel Incoming Webhook associated with the object
         Example: add teamchannels IncomingWebhook address, For Example https://lab.webhook.office.com/webhookb2/0857bbd3-cd16-47fe-a398-7bdc3f482c56@dd694f0d-56be-4a3f-8a13-1d3d34806e66/IncomingWebhook/6a862b3e764d4d8fa3345880e7871ef9/92fc59a0-7369-4dd0-b6ad-8221253d9823

     TeamMailbox
-        Purpose: Email address associated with the team responsible for the object, can not be null
+        Purpose: Email address associated with the team responsible for the object
         Example: Team@something@contoso.com

     TeamMessage
-        Purpose: Specific message for the team regarding the object, can not be null
+        Purpose: Specific message for the team regarding the object
         Example: Servername within system X in Sandbox contains objectsname that is going to expire.
 Check FAQ for solution.

     SuperUserMailbox